maramsumanth/AI-Driving-Car/README.md

 ## Setup (For Linux)
 Make sure that all these files are in the memory card of raspberry pi.
+If your Pi and laptop are on the same wifi network you can run code on Pi from your laptop using the command
-      If your Pi and laptop are on the same wifi network you can run code on Pi from your laptop with the command below. ssh username@ipaddress
+            ```ssh username@ipaddress```

 [Here](https://drive.google.com/drive/folders/1Pr7gGW8ToveAyUVRObod15jswgyZrwg8) is the drive link to video demonstrating the assembly of the components and another video containing the final output of project.